Expulsion question hovers over special election for Amherst town council seat

 “If I am elected, I look forward to a positive working relationship with council,” Wheaton said.

 Amherst resident Sharon Turner is serving the seat in an interim capacity.
 When the results of the Nov.
-5 election are certified the newly elected council representative will take office, Town Manager Sara Carter has said.
+5 election are certified, the newly elected council representative will take office, Town Manager Sara Carter said.

 Hubbard said she believes Amherst voters will send a message at the polls voicing their disapproval with council’s decision by solidly backing Wheaton.